mrbusogithub/mrbusogithub/README.md

 - 📫 How to reach me: **sonwabisob@gmail.com**
 - 😄 Pronouns: **He/Him**
 - ⚡ Fun fact: *I enjoy philosophical conversations*

+  ## About Me

+  As a web front-end developer, I offer a unique blend of skills and passion that sets me apart.
+Although my academic journey began in civil engineering, my heart led me to web development due to a profound passion for creating beautiful and functional web experiences.
+I bring a diverse skill set and a wealth of experience gained from working on a variety of web development projects.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/sonwabiso-buso-72b605205)